Secure Socks5 Proxy

 Based on above reason, HTTP is a better choice for breaking through firewall than HTTPS or any other protocols.

 The cipher algorithms encrypts and decrypts data so that nobody can read data from encrypted stream except LocalProxy and RemoteProxy.
 Since AEAD ciphers simultaneously provide confidentiality, integrity, and authenticity, we tend to choose one of the listed AEAS family below as the cipher algorithm using in both Local Proxy and Remote Proxy.

 Shadowsocks is an excellent secure socks5 proxy solution.
-Check its official site for more information.
+Check its official site (opens new window) for more information.

 - Malicious party could install interference software in the client side to deter the connection in between local softwares and LocalProxy.